1831–1838 Two Church Centers

 The year of 1831 was a very busy one for both Joseph and the growing Church.
 In 1830 and throughout the next several years the members continued to build and gather in Kirtland, Ohio.
 Joseph and Emma lost the twins borne to Emma, and adopted another set of twins whose mother had died.
 The Lord revealed to Joseph to gather the Saints to Jackson County, Missouri.
 Church members began to gather and compile the revelations which Joseph had received into a book to publish them.
 Joseph was also commanded by the Lord to translate, or revise, the Bible.
 Near the end of the year, the Lord commanded the Saints to build a temple in Kirtland.

 During the following three years, a general misunderstanding of and willful hatred towards Mormons on the part of a few led to persecution of the Saints in all areas.
 Joseph Smith and Sidney Rigdon, another Church leader, were torn from their homes in the middle of the night by a mob and were tarred and feathered.
-The persecution increased in both Ohio and Missouri, and in July 1833, mobs destroyed the printing press used to print the Mormons’ newspaper, the Evening and the Morning Star in Missouri.
+The persecution increased in both Ohio and Missouri, and in July 1833, mobs destroyed the printing press used to print the Mormons’ newspaper, the in Missouri.
 Church members decided to open another periodical in Kirtland, Ohio, the Messenger and Advocate.
 In November 1833, Joseph was commanded to form Zion’s Camp.
 This was a group of about 200 men who were instructed to go to Missouri and assist the Saints who had been expelled from their homes by mobs.
 Those who had volunteered to join Zion’s Camp suffered much along the way and never did fight, nor did they accomplish their goal of helping the beleaguered Saints, but they were able to learn much from the Prophet Joseph Smith.

 The period from 1835 to 1837 saw many ups and downs.
 On February 14, 1835, the Quorum of the Twelve Apostles was formed.
 The twelve men who were called to serve in this capacity gave much strength and support to Joseph.
 In July of that year Joseph and the Church were able to obtain ancient Egyptian scrolls which contained some of the teachings of Abraham which Joseph was able to translate.